-Accelerated Delivery Model: Courses and schedules are designed to minimize required time on campus and speed degree completion.
+Accelerated Delivery Model: Courses and schedules are designed to minimize required time on campus and speed degree completion without compromising the quality of the courses.

 Project-based Learning: Business concepts taught are applied in project courses ensuring that graduates can apply the concepts learned.